-Messenger College is a private institution and legal entity operating under statutes of the State of Texas.
-The college has approved to operate a teaching site location, located in Valencia, California by the Bureau for Private Postsecondary Education in the State of California.
+Messenger College is a private institution and legal entity operating under the statutes of the State of Texas.

 Messenger College is the national collegiate institution of the Pentecostal Church of God in the United States for the education of its ministers, missionaries, teachers and other professionals to serve its constituency and others in the United States and abroad.
 In addition, the denomination's outreach to developing countries include over 5,000 churches and outstations, over 100 Bible Institutions and training centers, and numerous assistance programs providing food, clothing and related human care outreaches.